xiewu/stagehand/.changeset/young-dots-fry.md

 "@browserbasehq/stagehand": minor
 ---

 Added native Stagehand agentic loop functionality.
-To use this, simply don't pass in a provider to the agent config.
+This allows you to build agentic workflows with a single prompt without using a computer-use model.
+To try it out, create a `stagehand.agent` without passing in a provider.